Welcome to Seacoast Pathways – we are very glad you found us! See our monthly calendar under the About Us tab – there is much happening!

 Seacoast Pathways serves people aged 18 and over in communities from Dover to Exeter to Seabrook, New Hampshire and those in between, and southern Maine communities including Kittery and Eliot.

 Clubhouse members operate the clubhouse together with a small professional staff, called generalists.
 Focus is on a work-ordered day where members choose from specific tasks that need to be done each day both in the clubhouse and within the community.
-Our two generalists, Maggie and Joe, work alongside our members to develop their talents and interests for a fabulous clubhouse!
+Our two generalists, Scott and Joe, work alongside our members to develop their talents and interests for a fabulous clubhouse!

 Members can reach their goals of work, education, stable housing, and friendships at a pace that works for them, all while being connected to others and developing their unique strengths and abilities.